Kiloutre/TekkenMovesetExtractor/InterfaceData/readme.txt

-1.0.32.27: (Update for new patch)
+1.0.32.28: (Update for new patch)
-- [EXTRACTOR] Fix bug that made "Set Online" buttons sometimes switch sides
+- Couple small bugfixes there and there

 If you find a bug, let me know on github.
 --- by kilo ( https://www.youtube.com/c/kiloutre ) ---